SteveALee/input-devices/README.md

 This component is a little unusual as its state is not fully defined by its props but rather by the browser MediaDevices API and localStorage.

+It's a real component but also used to "Kick the tyres" of storybooks new COmponent Tests and addon-svelte-csf.
+Result is storybook is very useful.
+Several bugs surfaced in writing the tests.

 Uses browser:

 - MediaDevices